TracDucAnh/Tuberculosis_bacteria_detection/README.md

 ![Alt text](yolo3.png "yolo")

-## Why YOLOv8 suitable for image detection tasks?
+## Why is YOLOv8 suitable for image detection tasks?

 YOLO (You Only Look Once) is a real-time object detection system that is well-suited for image detection tasks, particularly those involving bacterial and microbial images.
 Here are some key reasons why: